-As the saying goes, “Necessity is the mother of invention.”
-When I found myself without a proper wick for my candle, I embarked on a quest to discover alternative options.
+The English(US) rephrased text: As the old saying goes, “Necessity is the mother of invention.”
+When I realized I didn’t have the right wick for my candle, I set out to find different options.

 Surprisingly, the world is full of materials that can serve as makeshift wicks.
 From everyday household items to unexpected objects, the possibilities are endless.
 In this informative article, I will share my findings and guide you through the unconventional world of candle wicks.